Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/SwiftUIAnimationMastery.md

 ---
-title: "SwiftUI Animations Mastery"
+title: 📘 SwiftUI Animations Mastery
 description: A visual guide to mastering animations in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for creating animations in SwiftUI applications.

-sidebar_label: SwiftUI Animations Mastery
+sidebar_label: 📘 SwiftUI Animations Mastery
 ---

 A visual guide to mastering animations in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for creating animations in SwiftUI applications.